Published 1 Oct 2014

 For quick projects I wanted a lightweight persistence solution that had no reliance on a relational database.
 There are options out there like RavenDB but I wanted something even quicker so I created SimpleDatastore.
-It uses attributes on domain entities to control persistence and stores the data in XML file and is available on NuGet.
+It uses attributes on domain entities to control persistence and stores the data in XML or JSON files and is available on NuGet.

 In order to use SimpleDatastore to persist your classes you simply need to apply